arthurpicht/barnacle-generator-test/README.md

 Execution of test cases causes DAOs, VOs and database schema (H2 dialect) to be generated.

-Currently, only schema generation is tested against specified expectations.
+* Schema generation is tested against specified expectations.
+* Generated VOs and DAOs are tested against expected code

 Execution all tests successfully is a precondition for executing tests included in project [barnacle-runtime-test](https://github.com/arthurpicht/barnacle-runtime-test).

+## Updating expected results

+After changing barnacle and its generated code intentionally, expected results for VOs and DAOs can be updated using the utility class *CopyExpected*, which copies current generator results to expected code files.